Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities

 \section{Conclusion}

-This paper introduced data-driven procedures for estimation and inference on a nonparametric structural function $h_0$ and its derivatives using instrumental variables.
-Our first contribution is a data-driven choice of sieve dimension which leads to estimators of $h_0$ and its derivatives that converge at the fastest possible (i.e., minimax) rate in sup-norm.
-Our second contribution are data-driven uniform confidence bands (UCBs) for $h_0$ and its derivatives that have coverage guarantees and and contract at, or within a logarithmic factor of, the minimax rate.
-Both our methods may be used for nonparametric regression as a special case.
-We apply our methods to estimate and construct UCBs for the elasticity of the intensive margin of firm exports in a monopolistic competition model of international trade.
-We also illustrate the good performance of our procedures across a number of simulations, including two empirically-calibrated designs from international trade.
+We have introduced data-driven procedures for estimation and inference on a nonparametric structural function $h_0$ and its derivatives using instrumental variables.
+Our data-driven choice of sieve dimension leads to estimators of $h_0$ and its derivatives that converge at the fastest possible (i.e., minimax) rate in sup-norm.
+Our data-driven uniform confidence bands (UCBs) for $h_0$ and its derivatives are shown to have coverage guarantees and contract at, or within a logarithmic factor of, the minimax rate.
+Both procedures have good finite sample performance in various simulation designs, including empirically-calibrated trade and Engel curve designs.
+Our methods are simple to compute, and are applied to estimate and construct UCBs for the elasticity of the intensive margin of firm exports in a monopolistic competition model of international trade.

-Aside from the extensions in Section~\ref{sec:extensions}, it would be straightforward to extend our methods to weakly dependent data which is relevant for dynamic causal inference and reinforcement learning.
-It would also be interesting to consider minimaxity jointly with respect to both $p$ and the degree of ill-posedness.
-We conjecture our methods would also be adaptive in this case provided the degree of ill-posedness is restricted to the mild regime.
+Aside from the extensions in Section~\ref{sec:extensions}, it would be straightforward to extend our methods to weakly dependent data, which is relevant for dynamic causal inference and reinforcement learning.
+It would also be interesting to consider sup-norm rate-minimaxity jointly with respect to both $p$ and the degree of ill-posedness.